Tambara-Yamagami Categories over the Reals: The Non-Split Case: Analysis of the Real-Complex Case

-which, by Equation \ref{Basis6}, allows us to assume that $\beta_2(a,1)\equiv1$.
-Thus we have shown that any TY category of this form has a basis for the hom spaces for which the coefficients of the associator are normalized.
-Without loss of generality we assume all coefficients to be normalized from now on.
+By Equation \ref{Basis6}, this normalization allows us to assume $\beta_2(-,1)\equiv1$.
+Thus we have shown that any Tambara-Yamagami category of this form has a basis for the hom spaces for which the coefficients of the associator are normalized.
+From now on, without loss of generality, we assume all coefficients to be normalized.

 By normalization, setting $a=1$ or $b=1$ in Equations \ref{Basis1}-\ref{Basis7} shows that only certain basis changes are allowed.
-The new restrictions are as follows:
+The new restrictions are: